 Redlands Adventist Academy believes in and promotes a drug-free school environment.
 In cooperation with home, church, and other segments of the community, the school operates a program to help students remain free of all controlled substances, tobacco, and alcohol.

-The following approach is used in working with students under the drug-free school environment:
+A Prescribed Intervention Program is the approach used in working with students under the drug-free school environment.